Island Falls Hydroelectric Station: The power plant

-Initially, the power plant held the two 1250 hp. units brought up from Spruce Falls, and three large turbine units each rated at 14000 hp. under a 56 ft head at 163.6 rpm.
+Initially, the power plant held the two 1250 hp units brought up from Spruce Falls, and three large turbine units each rated at 14000 hp under a 56 ft head at 163.6 rpm.
 These vertical generators put out 6,600 volts, which was stepped up to 110,000 volts for transmission over 58 m of line to Flin Flon and the 45 mi branch line to the Sherritt-Gordon Mine at Cold Lake.
 The first transmission of electricity to Flin Flon took place in June 1930.
-In following years, additional 19000 hp. units were added: Unit 4 in 1936, Unit 5 in 1938, Unit 6 in 1947, and Unit 7 in 1959.
+In following years, additional 19000 hp units were added: Unit 4 in 1936, Unit 5 in 1938, Unit 6 in 1947, and Unit 7 in 1959.
 The total output of the power plant is now well over 100000 hp.

-SaskPower continues to modernize and maintain the plant, with re-runnering and upgrade of controls for units 4, 5 and 6 under way as of 2012.
-The utility currently projects that Island Falls generating units will continue in operation into their 9th decade before retirement.
+SaskPower continues to modernize and maintain the plant, with re-runnering and upgrade of controls for units 4, 5, and 6 under way as of 2012.
+The utility currently projects that Island Falls generating units will continue in operation into their ninth decade before retirement.

-The settlement of Island Falls
+The community of Island Falls

-From 1929 to 1967, Island Falls was also the name of the small, remote settlement of about two hundred people located on the island near the power plant.
+From 1929 to 1967, Island Falls was also the name of the small, remote settlement of about two hundred people located on the man-made Davis Island near the power plant.
 Called "The Camp" by its residents, it was home to the families of operators, electricians, machinists, administrators, labourers, and men of many other skills employed by the Churchill River Power Company.

 The original buildings dating from 1929 were made from locally sawn spruce and pine trees.
 They were distinctively clad with vertical, bark-covered slabs on the walls, roofed with black tarpaper, insulated with sawdust, fully plumbed, and electrically heated.
 During the 1940s, the old dwellings were replaced by second-generation houses.
 These fully modern houses, including utilities, were provided free to employees.

 Winters being long and cold, the community had facilities necessary for self-sufficiency, including a two-room school, gymnasium, cinema, curling rink, and hockey arena.
 A "Community Club" was generously supported by the company, so residents were regularly treated to movies and social gatherings.
-Special days such as Christmas and Dominion Day were important celebrations.
 Summers days were warm and long.
 Most people spent considerable time out-of-doors and made good use of the community boathouse.
 Many families had summer cottages along the river, some of which are still in use.